DaveCThompson/HUE9000/docs/JAVASCRIPT_MODULE_REFERENCE.md

+Of course.
+Here is the fully updated `JAVASCRIPT_MODULE_REFERENCE.md` file, incorporating all the identified gaps and clarifications.

+---

 # HUE 9000 JavaScript Module Reference (Project Decouple - V2.3 Refined)

 This document provides a high-level overview of each JavaScript module in the refactored HUE 9000 project.